EllieDJeon/RaspberryPi/Backups.md

 > __STEPS__
 >
-1. Plug-in your SD card into the computer.
+>1.
+Plug-in your SD card into the computer.
-2. Start the 'Win32Disklmager' program.
+>2.
+Start the 'Win32Disklmager' program.
-3. Press the folder under "Image file" and select your backup image.
+>3.
+Press the folder under "Image file" and select your backup image.
-4. Select the drive of your SD card under "Device".
+>4.
+Select the drive of your SD card under "Device".
-(*Make sure you select __the right drive that is your SD card.__*)
+>(*Make sure you select __the right drive that is your SD card.__*)
-5. Press "Write" and wait while the program restores the backup on your SD card.
+>5.
+Press "Write" and wait while the program restores the backup on your SD card.
 Once the process is done, unplug the SD card and plug it into the Raspberry Pi.